Washington State Risk and Needs Assessment

-The Juvenile Court Administrators, in collaboration with the Washington State Institute for Public Policy, developed a risk assessment tool to assist probation officers in determining the level of risk for re-offending, identifying targets for intervention, developing a case management plan, and monitoring progress in reducing risk factors.
+The Juvenile Court Administrators, in collaboration with the Washington State Institute for Public Policy, developed a risk assessment tool to assist Probation Counselors in determining the level of risk for re-offending, identifying targets for intervention, developing a case management plan, and monitoring progress in reducing risk factors.

 The risk assessment measures risk in several domains, including criminal history, school, use of free time, employment, relationships, family, alcohol and drugs, mental health, attitudes, behavior, aggression, and skills.
 Areas that place the youth at risk to re-offend are identified, as well as the youth’s strengths.
 Priority goals and tasks are established with the youth’s assistance.
 Target dates are established and throughout community supervision, progress is monitored and goals are continually altered.

 A.R.T. is an intensive life skills curriculum.
 Youth involved in A.R.T. learn skills that give them the ability to solve problems, make decisions, and interact positively in social situations.
 A.R.T. is comprised of three components:

 - Social Skills